 At Pickhurst Infant School, we recognise that regular and punctual attendance is absolutely vital if children are to make sustained progress.
-Using the school's computerised attendance system, children's attendance is carefully monitored by the Principal, Head of School, class teachers, administrative staff and the Educational Welfare Officer.
+Using the school's computerised attendance system, children's attendance is carefully monitored by the Headteacher, class teachers, attendance officer and the family worker.

 1. To create a warm, welcoming, secure atmosphere where children feel valued.